 Although all of Kents teaching is provided in English, many students wish to take advantage of their time in Brussels to learn another language (such as French).
 Private French tutoring is available on campus, and courses are available from the ULB and VUB at very reasonable student rates.

-Brussels is a diverse city with architecture ranging from medieval rampart walls to the impressive modern architecture built to house the European Union.
+BRUSSELS AND THE REGIONBrussels is a diverse city with architecture ranging from medieval rampart walls to the impressive modern architecture built to house the European Union.
 Popular attractions in the city include the Grand Place Square, with its Gothic and baroque architecture, the 15th-century Hôtel de Ville, and the Cathedral of St Michael and St Gudula.
 Brussels has over 80 museums and many beautiful parks and open spaces, including the Parc du Cinquantenaire.
 Brussels has excellent transport links with other European cities.
 For instance, Paris is only 90 minutes away by train and both Ebbsfleet (near our Canterbury and Medway campuses) and London can be reached by Eurostar in less than two hours.
 Brussels also has a major international airport.
 The University also has its own Brussels-based Careers Adviser who is dedicated to helping students prepare themselves for work and organises between ten and 15 internships with international organisations, which are exclusively for students attending the Brussels School of International Studies.
 Many students take on work experience for organisations based in Brussels and this often leads on to employment within that organisation or in a related field.

 The University has an extensive network of contacts in the city and, through its Guest Lecture Committee, organises frequent specialist talks from diplomats, journalists and politicians.
 These discussions are often related to international events that occur during the academic year.
 Many students also join think-tanks, such as the Royal Institute for International Relations of Belgium, Friends of Europe, or the Centre for European Policy Studies and can attend the public meetings and events of many Brusselsbased institutions.
 A highlight is UKBs annual dinner for staff and students, with a prestigious expert guest speaker, who is usually a diplomat, politician, or a senior member of an international organisation.